TPN-Labs/Calenthor_Library/README.md

     │   │   └── The definitions of types and interfaces that are shared across the project.
     │   ├── utils/
     │   │   └── Utility functions and helpers, like date manipulation functions.
-    │   └── index.ts  # The main entry point for the module, which exports the API for external use.
+    │   └── index.ts   The main entry point for the module, which │                  exports the public API of the library.
     ├── tests/
     │   └── Contains all the test files.
     └──────